 - Press Conferences: The company’s representatives give an interview to the journalists regarding their product or brand in a press conference which is further featured in media.

-- Informal Discussions: Oral publicity or word of mouth is one of the most influential ways of publicity.
+- Informal Discussions: Oral publicity or word of mouth is one of the most potent ways of publicity.
 If the third party share its experience with the company with the potential customers, it becomes easy for the company to gain their trust.

 - Press Releases: The public relations professional frames out a short story on the innovative product to be published by the journalist as news reports.